Airliner Spotter Home Page Airliner Spotter

 The design is 100% new, from nose to tail.
 The A220 Series aircraft contains a high proportion of composite materials; it features 70% advanced materials comprising 46% composite materials and 24% aluminium-lithium.

-The main landing gear units retract inward, wile the nose gear retracts rearward.
+The main landing gear units retract inward, while the nose gear retracts rearward.
 Each unit is twin-wheeled, for a total of six wheels on the plane.

 One engine is mounted under each wing in the A220 Series aircraft, and the wings feature winglets on the ends.
 Pratt & Whitney PurePower PW1000G engines are used.